 Ancient Olynthos - credits: halkidiki.gr

-Both the archaic and the classical city must have been fortified.
-However, no remains have been found on the walls of the archaic city.
-Since the fortification of the classical city, small parts of the walls have been discovered on the northern plateau, which, however, are not enlightening for the way they were built.
-Researchers speculate that the city was protected by a wall of unbaked bricks that surrounded the entire city.
+Both the archaic and the classical cities must have been fortified.
+However, no remains have been found on the walls of the archaic one.
+Since the fortification of the classical one, small parts of the walls have been discovered on the northern plateau, which, however, are not enlightening for the way they were built.
+Researchers speculate that it was protected by a wall of unbaked bricks that surrounded it.

 Potidaia Canal - credits: grekomania.ru

-The first leg of Halkidiki at that point, in Nea Potidea, is cut in two.
+The first leg of Halkidiki, in the seaside town of Nea Potidea, is cut in two.
 The peninsula of Kassandra is cut off from the main Halkidiki and looks like an island.
 All this is thanks to a canal 1,250 meters long and 40 meters wide, also known as the Potidaia canal.

 Potidaia canal that is unknown exactly when it opened.
 It is considered certain, however, that it existed before the 1st century AD, with the work being completed, most likely, by Cassander 300 to 400 years earlier and taking its final form recently, between 1935 and 1937.